Communication

 The TPC roadside program manager maintains an Iowa Roadside Management FacebookInstagram, and YouTube accounts for public outreach.

-Recordkeeping and cost data
+Recordkeeping and Cost Data

 Good recordkeeping is an important part of effective communication because it conveys transparency and builds trust.
 Accurate and up-to-date digital recordkeeping is a vital part of a roadside manager’s job, and should be started immediately.
 Roadside managers usually have to report to county boards of supervisors or a city council.
 Detailed, readily-accessible records provide an easy way to supplement reports like these with numerical values (including number of acres planted, volume of seed obtained through the Transportations Alternative Program, or the number of locations sprayed).
 Proof of accurate record keeping helps to justify the existence of a roadside manager’s position.